independentdatalab/nf-riboseq/README.md

 ## Configure the run to specific samples

-The key parameters like the sample fastq files location, command line arguments for all the tools, reference files locations are specified in
+The key parameters like the sample fastq files location, command line arguments for all the tools, reference files locations are listed in `nextflow.config`, with symbolic example pf parameter values.
+The best way to run it is to copy `nextflow.config` into `my.config`

 ```
-nextflow.config
+cp nextflow.config my.config
 ```

+and modify values in `my.config`

 There one can also change the cutadapt adapter sequences and other parameters.